dqrk0jeste/owl/README.md

 > it is best to run it from a tty.

+## installation
-it is recommended to install it by running `make install`, which will also load the default config. then you can run it with just `owl`
+it is recommended to install `owl` by running `make install`. it will also load the default config. then you can run it with just `owl`.

 if you choose to unistall it you can do so with `make unistall`.

 ## configuration
 configuration is done in a configuration file found at `$XDG_CONFIG_HOME/owl/owl.conf` or `$HOME/.config/owl/owl.conf`. if no config is found a default config will be used (only if `owl` is installed, see previous).

-you can find the default config in the repo, as well as my personal config `example.conf`.
+for detailed documentation see `examples/example.conf`. you can also find the default config in the repo.

-every line is a config value made up from a keyword followed by one or more arguments, everything separated by spaces. if you need a space in an argument, use quotes e.g. "something with spaces".

 ## todo
 - there are some known issues that need fixing, see `known_issues.md`
-- move to workspace
 - opacity settings
 - animations
 - mouse clicks for keybinds (moving and resizing toplevels for example)